ramrom/rams_dot_files/cheatsheets/rust_cheatsheet.md

     - set of things that rust automatically imports (`use`s) into every program
 ### LINKING
 - can produce dynamically or statically linked libraries
+- generics on dynamic libs
+    - AST of generic functions is stored in the metadata of a library
+    - when you compile against it you get a copy of that AST and monomorphize your own copies when you need it.
+    - so it's not really dynamic

 ## BUILD TOOLS
 - `rustup` installs and manages toolchain